 The course credit should reflect the work you are doing for the CPT employment.
-For example, you could register for an internship credit, an independent study credit, or for a specific course in which the job experience is used towards your class work (For example: in the form of a project, research paper or journal writing).
+For example, you could register for an internship credit, an independent study credit or for a specific course in which the job experience is used toward your class work (for example: in the form of a project, research paper or journal writing).

 A thesis/final project credit can also be used to cover the CPT course-registration requirement if the advisor has certified that the CPT is directly related to your final project or thesis on your Academic Advisor's form.